Linkedin

 Ecopetrol operates in 4 assets that are located in proximity to two Protected Areas, known as Regional Integrated Management Districts (DRMI) - equivalent to category VI of the IUCN, named La Ciénaga San Silvestre and La Serranía de los Yariguíes located in the department of Santander, this category contemplates the sustainable use of natural resources.
 Ecopetrol operates legally in these four production assets, which were declared by regional authorities 50 years after the company began operations in the area.

-Source: Ecopetrol, Sustainability and Decarbonization Management.
+Source: Ecopetrol S.A., Sustainability and Decarbonization Management.

 Regional Integrated Management Districts (DRMI)